MoazTahir/Machine-Learning/Supervised Learning/Time Series Forcasting/Prophet/README.md

 - Switch `seasonality_mode` between `additive` and `multiplicative` depending on whether seasonal amplitude grows with the level.
 - Use `add_country_holidays` or custom event tables to capture domain-specific peaks (e.g., summer travel, holidays).

+### Diagnostics & Monitoring

+- Plot Prophet’s built-in component charts (`model.plot_components`) to confirm the learned trend and seasonal shapes align with intuition.
+- Review residual histograms and coverage of `yhat_lower`/`yhat_upper` to ensure uncertainty intervals are calibrated.
+- Run Prophet’s `cross_validation` helper for rolling-origin evaluation; track MAPE or RMSE over time to catch drift in production.

 ---

 ## Dataset